Odwalla-J/ODCON2/README.md

 (insert a promo photo here)

 This design is completely platform agnostic and will work with any IR based lightgun system, but I strongly recommend the use of the free and open source OpenFIRE platform.

-**Due to the proprietary nature of some platforms, I will not be sharing those circuits or schematics.**
-For the sake of offering a comprehensive guide, the following instructions will make use of OpenFIRE's excellent and freely available electronics solution and software.
+**Due to the proprietary nature of some platforms, I will not be sharing those circuits or schematics, because of this and for the sake of offering a comprehensive guide, the following instructions will make use of OpenFIRE's excellent and freely available electronics solution and software**

 The OpenFIRE firmware and software can be located here:
 [Team OpenFIRE GitHub](https://github.com/TeamOpenFIRE "https://github.com/TeamOpenFIRE")